KyoSherlock/ExpandableLayout/README.md

 # ExpandableLayout

-A simple expandable layout that can be used in ListView and RecyclerView.
+This ExpandableLayout is like a smooth expand/collapse animation CheckBox, so it can be used anyplace(ListView or RecyclerView).

 ![](https://github.com/KyoSherlock/ExpandableLayout/raw/master/screenshots/1.png) ![](https://github.com/KyoSherlock/ExpandableLayout/raw/master/screenshots/3.png)